Stevinson/tech-book/book/ml/tensorflow.md

 	* `index` file that is a table of tensors to `BundleEntryProto` which describes the metadata of a tensor
 	* `data` file that holds all the variables as a `TensorBundle`
 	* `checkpoint` that keeps a record of the latest checkpoint files saved

+## Keras

+**Keras** is a deep learning library that you can use in conjunction with Tensorflow and several other deep learning libraries.

+### `backend`

+* Any function that has different behaviour at training time and test times takes a *learning phase* flag.

+### Classes

+* `Sequential` : A linear stack of layers.
+Note that before we configure the learning process, which is done via the `compile()` method, we need to provide an optimiser, a loss function and a list of metrics.